 When combined with IVF, they decrease the risk of miscarriage and increase the chance of pregnancy success.

-PGS Cyprus and PGD Cyprus are genetic tests that have made IVF most successful than ever!
+PGS (Preimplantation Genetic Screening) and PGD (Preimplantation Genetic Diagnosis) Cyprus are genetic tests that have made IVF most successful than ever!
 Assisted reproductive treatments can now address infertility and genetic conditions more effectively than before.
 Couples and individuals affected by a genetic disorder have the possibility to conceive a biological child.

 PGS and PGD are sometimes used interchangeably.
 They are two different tests used in conjunction with IVF.